ghaiklor/type-challenges-solutions/en/easy-awaited.md

 If you have a type `Promise<string>`, unwrapping the `Promise` type will result into type `string`.
 We got the inner type from the outer type.

+Note that you also need to unwrap the type recursively.
+For example, if you have type `Promise<Promise<string>>`, you need to return type `string`.

 Now, to the challenge.
 I’ll start with the simplest case.
 If our `Awaited` type gets `Promise<string>`, we need to return the `string`, otherwise we return the `T` itself, because it is not a Promise: